 Check out my neck exercise videos here.

 Products can really help the look and feel of your neck.
 Your neck has fewer oil glands than the skin on your face so it’s more prone to being dry and sensitive.
 It’s also more likely to wrinkle.

 I know that I’ve been guilty of skimping on products when it comes to my neck.
 No more.

-There are products that can help firm the outer layer of skin.
+Some moisturizer ingredients can help firm the outer layers of skin.
 Peptides are one of the key ingredients to look for in a firming serum or moisturizer.
 Other ingredients that are associated with firming are vitamin C, retinol, hyaluronic acid and royal jelly and bee propolis.

 Firming ingredients really work well to tighten up the outer layers of your skin.
 Don't expect them to perform a full neck lift.

 It’s a fact of life that your neck is going to age and probably will show your years before nyour face does.
 With a little bit of attention and care, your neck can look better.
 As with all things skincare, the key is consistency and effective ingredients.